 I continue to be thrilled by the improvement in my medical condition, which still regularly surprises me, thanks to the impact of Serrapeptase and Curcumin, with the ongoing support of Robert Redfern and David Meyer.
 My walking also continues to improve.

-Once again, I would like to thank all those who continue to support my adventure, and continue to inspire me to regain control of my life and to achieve my full potential, including the team at.
+Once again, I would like to thank all those who continue to support my adventure and continue to inspire me to regain control of my life and to achieve my full potential, including the team at.
 Although cerebral palsy will always impose some limits on my physical abilities.
-I am very grateful to be reminded that potential, motivation and hard work can overcome such great odds.
+I am very grateful to be reminded that potential, motivation and hard work can overcome such high odds.